emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Metadata should be as comprehensive as possible, uses the relevant standards of your discipline, and be machine-readable (e.g., XML, JSON).
-Metadata should always accompany a data set, wherever it is stored.
+Metadata should always accompany a dataset, wherever it is stored.
 How best to do this depends on the format of the data.
 Formats such as NetCDF or HDF5 allow for embedded metadata[@rew1990netcdf; @koziol1998hdf5], so the data and metadata are bundled together.
 In a relational database, metadata tables should be clearly labeled and linked to the relevant